-The biggest thing that jumps out from this box score — since we’re used to Chamberlain pouring in more than 70 in a game at this point — is the names of the teams.
-Wilt the Stilt’s Warriors were based in Philadelphia at the time, and their opponent was none other than the Chicago Packers.
-(That sounds like an NFC North mash-up gone wrong, doesn’t it?)
-The Warriors prevailed, 135-117.
+The biggest thing that jumps out from this one is the names of the teams.
+Wilt’s Warriors resided in Philadelphia at the time.
+The opponent was none other than the Chicago Packers, which sounds like an NFL fan’s fever dream.

 4. (tie) Wilt Chamberlain, 73 points (November 16, 1962)

 We told you this Wilt Chamberlain fellow was pretty good at putting the ball in the basket.

 This time out, it was the San Francisco version of the Warriors beating up on the Knicks by a score of 127-111.
 And in case dropping 73 points wasn’t impressive enough, consider that Wilt averaged a casual 44.8 points per game in the 1962–63 season.

 Want to take things even further?
 That average was a step down from the 50.4 points per contest he averaged the season before.

 3. Wilt Chamberlain, 78 points (December 8, 1961)

 The second-greatest scoring output of Chamberlain’s ridiculous career came with the aid of triple overtime, but that doesn’t make it much less impressive.
 When you consider the big man’s entire body of work, he’s more than worthy of getting a pass for needing 63 minutes on this occasion.